If you live with an autoimmune disease, you’re well aware that food can relieve pain or make it worse.

 - 2 to 3 celery stalks

 Drink parsley and ginger green juice once daily for 8 to 12 weeks.

 3. Lemon + turmeric tonic

-“Numerous studies have shown that curcumin, the active ingredient found in turmeric, can help reduce the body’s inflammatory response and provide relief for joint pain and inflammation caused by rheumatoid arthritis and multiple sclerosis,” Simon says.
+“Numerous have shown that curcumin, the active ingredient found in turmeric, can help reduce the body’s inflammatory response and provide relief for joint pain and inflammation caused by rheumatoid arthritis and multiple sclerosis,” Simon says.

 In fact, a study analysis published earlier this year in Neurological Sciences found curcumin was a powerful anti-inflammatory and antioxidant substance.
 It could help control proteins, enzymes, and cytokines in central nervous system-related disorders, including multiple sclerosis.

 A bonus of this tonic (which was modified from Minimalist Baker): The ginger and lemon will help aid in digestion, Simon adds.

 - provide antioxidant protection by neutralizing free radicals

 - the rind of that lemon